DeeMcCart/CI_PP1_ArklowTrails/README.md

 ### F12 Google Maps app functionality preserved on Arklow Trails website
-Arklow Trails website has been designed so that standard Google maps features (navigation, pan, zoom, choice of mapping background, local points of interest) are still available to the user.
-Google maps background mapping provides rich detail to the user.
+Although this is fundamental to the successful operation of the site, it is not software that was developed within the Arklow Trails site, and has therefore been left towards the end of the list of 'Arklow Trails' features.
+Arklow Trails has been designed and implemented so that standard Google maps features (navigation, pan, zoom, choice of mapping background, local points of interest) are still available to the user.

+(This presented an implementation challenge as ideally the flipcards would have slightly overlapped the Google Maps screen, and it was intended to implement using z-positioning to overlay.... however when testing it was found that the Google Maps functionality was disabled as the focus was on the flipcards to the forefront... therefore an implementation decision to separate map and flipcards into different screen areas was taken)

 ![More details of a walk](./assets/readme_images/F12-Feature-Google-Map-integrated-data.jpg?raw=true "More details of a walk")
 ![Six colour-coded walks on Google Maps background](./assets/readme_images/F07-Feature-Google-Map-direction-finder1?raw=true "Mapped Walks")
 ![More details of a walk](./assets/readme_images/F05-Feature-Walk-Details-Page.jpg?raw=true "More details of a walk")

-### F13 Google Interaction with Arklow Trails-specific My Maps Data
+### F13 Google My Maps Data
 As many potential site users are already familiar with Google map usages, the data created for the Arklow Trails website allows users to utilise it compatibly in the Google Maps interface.   clicking on either a route or its associated start-point (generally indicated by a colour-coded P on the map) triggers two actions:
 ![Google Map at centre](./assets/readme_images/GM-click-on-a-walk.jpg?raw=true "Using the Central Map as a start point")
 ![More details of a walk](./assets/readme_images/F13-Feature-Google-Map-direction-finder2.jpg?raw=true "More details of a walk")

+Data created for the Arklow Trails website with Google MyMaps included:
+* colour-coded walk polylines
+* colour-coded startpoints, indicated by a P on the map which are a navigable element within Google
+* hyperlinks to walk details within Arklow Trails website, this opens the 'walks detail' page at the relevant section in a new window.
+(Note that, in implementing, I had intended to use a 3rd party URL shortener however I found that the shortened URL was intermittently disabled/blocked for my test users, so reinstated the longer URL.)

 ### Features in Scope - refer to excel sheet for details of user stories (requirements) features and RTM.
 This website includes 5 pages and 13 features
+Features are as listed in previous section.
-The pages are:
+The pages - which effectively bring these features together - are:
 * Landing Page (image link)
 * Walks detail page (image link)
 * Gallery page (image link)